ESPRI-Mod/synda/README.md

     synda daemon start

-Once downloaded, files are available in this location
+Once downloaded, files are available at this location

     $HOME/sdt/data